wwivbbs/docs/Home.md

 Update Sub/Directory Maximums

 ## User Access Protocols for WWIV 5.0
+BBSes used to only be accessible by dialing them up on your phone line with a MODEM.
+When the internet took off many BBSes added Telnet support to allow users to connect to the BBS over the internet.
+That is still in use today.
+These pages explain how to use the WWIV 5.0 builtin Telnet Server and Net2BBS from PCMicro.
 ### [WWIV5 Telnet Server](wwwiv5telnetserver)
 ### [Net2BBS Telnet Server by PCMicro](net2bbs)
 ### [Dial-Up Modem Access](dialup)